bids-standard/.github/CODE_OF_CONDUCT.md

 ### Shared documentation

-The Code of Conduct committee should keep two types of shared documents:
+The Code of Conduct Working Group should keep two types of shared documents:

 * A spreadsheet with the status of open and closed cases
 * A separate document for each report